Kondo phase diagram of quark matter: Abstract

 \section{Abstract}

-We discuss the ground state of a quark matter containing heavy quarks as impurities in a simple model which exhibits the QCD Kondo effect.
-The model includes a current-current interaction with the color exchange between a light quark ($\psi$) and a heavy quark ($\Psi$).
-We introduce a gap function $\Delta \sim \langle \bar \psi \Psi\rangle $ which represents the correlation between $\psi$ and $\Psi$, and perform the mean-field approximation assuming that heavy quarks are uniformly distributed.
-Values of the gap $\Delta$ measure the strength of mixing between $\psi$ and $\Psi$.
-The gap equation obtained from the minimum of the thermodynamical potential together with the condition for the heavy-quark number conservation turns out to allow for nonzero values of the gap as the most stable state.
-We draw a phase diagram in $\mu$ (the light-quark chemical potential) and $\lambda$ (an analog of the heavy-quark chemical potential) plane, and identify the region where the QCD Kondo effect occurs.
+We find a novel type of phase, ``the Kondo phase," in a quark matter containing heavy quarks as impurities.
+This phase allows the QCD Kondo effect to occur between a light quark ($\psi$) and a heavy quark ($\Psi$), and is characterized by a nonzero heavy-light condensate $\langle \bar \psi \Psi\rangle $ which measures the strength of mixing between $\psi$ and $\Psi$ and represents formation of the Kondo cloud, the ground state composed of light and heavy quarks.
+Within a field-theoretic approach and mean-field approximation, we obtain the gap equation which self-consistently and non-perturbatively determines the gap $\Delta \sim \langle \bar \psi \Psi\rangle $.
+By solving the gap equation with the condition for the heavy-quark number conservation, we draw a phase diagram in $\mu$ (the light-quark chemical potential) and $\lambda$ (an analog of the heavy-quark chemical potential) plane, and identify the density region of the Kondo phase.

 \keywords{Quark matter, Kondo effect, Heavy quark effective theory}